Constitution 101: Right to Bear Arms

 This is the seventh installment of my new series on the U.S. Constitution and the Bill of Rights.
-For more on the Constitution, you can check out my earlier episodes on the Legal Lad Constitution page, as well as my new book, The Naked Constitution: What the Founders Said, and Why it Still Matters.
+For more on the Constitution, you can check out my new book, The Naked Constitution: What the Founders Said, and Why it Still Matters.

 The Second Amendment

 Like the First Amendment, the Second Amendment is part of the Bill of Rights – a package of liberties that was ratified a couple years after the Constitution itself.
 Here’s what the Amendment says: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

 For decades, scholars have argued about the real meaning of this sentence.
 If you just focus on the latter part of that sentence, it appears to recognize an absolute right of individual citizens; that is, “the people.”
 But then there is that somewhat unusual introductory clause about the necessity of “a well regulated militia.”

 Some claim that the militia reference proves that the Second Amendment applies only to those who serve in the organized militia (which is now known as the National Guard).
 This is called the “collective right” theory of the Second Amendment.

 But others argue that the maintenance of state militias was simply one justification for the right to keep and bear arms – and, thus, the fact that the framers included this “selling point” in the preface to the amendment should not limit the scope of the right guaranteed to “the people.”
 This is known as the “individual right” theory of the Second Amendment.

 An Individual Right